 This diploid variety produces very well for a diploid and is a fast grower so you can usually get the first crop for the season harvested before you need to irrigate (Here in Southern Victoria).

-The tubers are usually bicoloured but if your soil is acid or the temperatures are hot then the tubers may be all red/pink.
+The tubers are usually bicoloured but if your soil is hot in summer then the tubers may be all red/pink.

 - Plant: Upright.
 Occasionally send out running sprouts but the stolons are short.

 - Ploidy: Diploid

 - Flowers: mauve pink

 - Tubers: round with very deep eyes.
 The skin is thin so you don’t have to peel.
 The flesh is creamy yellow in colour and waxy.
 Rarely break the surface so there is no need to hill them.

 - Production: Each plant should produce about 10 eating size tubers (5-10cm across) and a few small ones.

 - Potential yield: 1kg or so per plant

 - Planting: Planting 1st September gives you a harvest 25 Nov – 1st Dec (85-90 days).
 Chit and replant immediately for a harvest in March, then another crop for June harvest.
 Place last tubers for replanting next spring in a dark, dry place, or, place in a cool, dry full sun spot.
 Either way they will hold until September planting even if they produce small sprouts in storage.

 - Commercial use? yes for small market gardeners who want a specialty crop.
 Harvest at 4 weeks after flowering start for baby potatoes or 6-7 weeks after flowering start for bigger tubers.